 I’m running my own store for 5 months, and doing great.
 Sales are up double digits, and all the other metrics are not only up, they are way up.
 It feels like I found my calling.

 In this time I meet a girl that would become my first girlfiried.
-We’ve been dating for 3 months, and being as young as we are, our relationship goes from great, to rocky patch quick.
+We’ve been dating for 3 months, and being as young as we are, our relationship goes from great, to a rocky patch quick.
 It’s tearing me up…bad.
-Then my mom calls me and tells me that my Nana has cancer and the dr thinks she’s not going to live much longer.
+Then my mom calls me and tells me that my Nana has cancer and her doctor thinks she’s not going to live much longer.

 My store begins to fall apart, starting with the partnership that I have with my assistant manager.
 I’m distracted, and just not ready to handle real life on top of these large responsibilities of management and leadership in my young age.
 I change on the inside become resigned in nature, and I just lose focus all together.